Lucstay11/Brute-force-garage-and-hack-rf/README.md

 </p>
-More than 30 garage brands can be brute force with my program (provided you have a fixed code) Citing well-known brands such as Hormann, Bosh, Chamberlain For hard work and security reasons remote keys <b>are only available on request and at an affordable price of $50 (package includes 35 signals of 10.5 GB in size)❗</b>
+More than 30 garage brands can be brute force with my program (provided you have a fixed code) Citing well-known brands such as Hormann, Bosh, Chamberlain For hard work and security reasons <b> remote keys are only available on request and at an affordable price of $50 (package includes 35 signals of 10.5 GB in size)❗</b>

 ### Capture Signal ###